-- by withdrawing your Contract Value; - by withdrawing the Target Value on a Target Value Date (the date we guarantee your Contract Value cannot be less than the Target Value) if you have Investment Protector;
+- by withdrawing your Contract Value; - by withdrawing the Target Value on the last Business Day before a Target Value Date (the date we guarantee your Contract Value cannot be less than the Target Value) if you have Investment Protector; - by taking Lifetime Plus Payments if you have Income Protector; - by taking Income Focus Payments if you have Income Focus; - by taking required minimum distributions (Qualified Contracts only) as discussed in "Minimum Distribution Program and Required Minimum Distribution (RMD) Payments" later in this section;

-- by taking Lifetime Plus Payments if you have Income Protector; - by taking Income Focus Payments if you have Income Focus; - by taking required minimum distributions (Qualified Contracts only) as discussed in "Minimum Distribution Program and Required Minimum Distribution (RMD) Payments" later in this section; - by taking Annuity Payments; or - when we pay a death benefit.
+- by taking Annuity Payments; or - when we pay a death benefit.

-You can take withdrawals during the Accumulation Phase.
+You can take withdrawals from any part of the Contract that is in the Accumulation Phase.
 We process withdrawal requests based on values next determined after receipt of the request in Good Order at our Service Center.
 Values are normally determined at the end of each Business Day.
 We process any withdrawal request received at or after the end of the current Business Day using values determined on the next Business Day.

-Any partial withdrawal must be for at least \$100.
+Any partial withdrawal must be for at least \$500.
 The Contract Value after a partial withdrawal must be at least \$2,000.
 We reserve the right to treat a partial withdrawal that reduces the Contract Value below this minimum as a full withdrawal.

-- Does not apply to Lifetime Plus Payments, Income Focus Payments, or required minimum distributions. - Does not apply to Lifetime Plus Payments or Income Focus Payments.
+- Does not apply to Lifetime Plus Payments, Income Focus Payments, systematic withdrawals, or required minimum distributions. - Does not apply to Lifetime Plus Payments or Income Focus Payments.